KaisLissera/VDK-discord-bot/README.md

 # VDK-discord-bot
-Self-hosted discord bot to lisen music from youtube
+Self-hosted discord bot to listen music from youtube